 Email DigitalEconomy@bea.gov with comments or questions, or call Jessica Nicholson at (301) 278-9171.

-BEA would like input from users to refine these estimates and further the effort to develop a comprehensive digital economy satellite account.
+BEA would like input from users to refine our initial digital economy estimates of GDP, output, employment, and compensation in hopes of furthering the effort to develop a comprehensive digital economy satellite account.
 BEA is requesting feedback on the following questions:

 - Does the definition proposed by BEA accurately define the digital economy?